TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: New Dataset for Reference-Guided Image Inpainting

 For reference-guided image inpainting, the similarity between the image and its reference image is of great significance to the inpainting results.
-However, to the best of our knowledge, there is no such publicly available dataset for this new task.
-In this work, expended from our previously proposed \textbf{DPED10K} dataset in~\cite{RGTSI}, we construct a new dataset, namely \textbf{DPED50K}\footnote{\textbf{DPED50K} can be accessed at https://github.com/Cameltr/TransRef.}, based on the \textbf{DPED} dataset~\cite{DPED}, which consists of real-world photos captured by three different mobile phones and one high-end reflex camera.
+In this work, we construct a new dataset, namely \textbf{DPED50K}, expended from \textbf{DPED10K} dataset in~\citep{RGTSI}, which consists of real-world photos captured by three different mobile phones and one high-end reflex camera.
 These photos were taken during the daytime at a wide variety of places and under various illumination and weather conditions.
-We crop the matched patches from the target image and its reference based on SIFT~\cite{SIFT} feature matching, forming the input-reference pairs in \textbf{DPED50K}.
+We crop the matched patches from the target image and its reference based on SIFT~\citep{SIFT} feature matching, forming the input-reference pairs in \textbf{DPED50K}.
+Regarding the test mask patterns, the irregular mask dataset for the evaluation is obtained from~\citep{PConv}.
+Following the rules of \citep{PConv}, we set six different mask ratios to reorganize the masks, which increase from 0\% to 60\% at a rate of 10\%.
+Each ratio has 2,000 masks, half of which contain damaged image boundaries and half of which do not.

+\textbf{DPED50K} is a large, accessible, and diverse dataset, consisting of {street scenes}, {houses}, {vehicles}, {billboards}, {plants}, and other real-world scenarios.
+The vast complex scenes involved in \textbf{DPED50K} make it challenging and well suited to conduct research and evaluate the performance of image inpainting techniques with or without guidance reference images.